krn-robin/majestik/README.md

   A: Majestik uses the Class-File API[^3], which was introduced as a preview feature in Java 23.

 * Q: Can generated class files be used in a (Smallworld) Magik session?
-  A: Yes, they can be used in a Magik session, provided the Magik session is started with JDK 23 with preview features enabled.
+  A: Yes, they can be used in a Magik session, provided the Magik session is started with JDK 23 and preview features are enabled.